-- It lasts for more than two to three diapers, has blood or mucus in it or lasts for more than 24 hours.
+- It lasts for more than two to three diapers, has blood or mucus in it, or lasts for more than 24 hours.
 If left untreated, diarrhea may lead to dehydration.

 Streaks of red

 - If the poop is pebbly and dry in appearance and streaked with red, it could mean that the baby is constipated and that hard, dry stool is causing tiny tears on the skin of the anus.
-You should call the doctor and give your baby lots of water, fruits such as prunes/apricots, grains and high-fiber veggies.
+You should call the doctor and give your baby lots of water, fruits such as prunes/apricots, grains, and high-fiber veggies.

-Chalky-grey or light yellow
+Chalky-gray or light yellow